Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

 # in our case
 2020-11-07 20:53:35 [scrapy.core.engine] DEBUG: Crawled (200) <GET https://xkcd.com/2382/> (referer: None)
 ```
 Since programming is an iterative process, the command line allows us to safely explore the server's answer without having to constantly ping the server.
 From then on, the world is our oyster and we can safely explore the data.
+I highly recommend writting your data extraction for loops first in the CLI before running it with your spider.

 We will mainly use [CSS selectors](https://www.w3.org/TR/selectors-3/#selectors) which do not return support text nodes or attribute value but can do so using:
 ```
 ::text or ::attr(name)
 ```

 While I prefer CSS selector, you can also use .xpath() to select the xml node.
 Also CSS selectors uses xpath under the hood.
-I highly recommend this source when using [CSS](https://www.w3schools.com/cssref/css_selectors.asp).
+I highly recommend this source when using [CSS](https://www.w3schools.com/cssref/css_selectors.asp) as the way you indicates a class or id is different.

 let's find the XKCD number, title, image url, and hidden text.
 Using the element inspector in the browser we find that the title info is wrapped in id=title and subordinate to id=middleContaiter.